12-plus-1/story/story1.md

-This is a story happened at a beautiful garden.
+This is a story happened on the ruins of war.